operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/advanced-topics.md

 ### Manage CR status conditions

 An often-used pattern is to include `Conditions` in the status of custom resources.
-Conditions represent the latest available observations of an object's state (see the [Kubernetes API conventionsdocumentation][typical-status-properties] for more information).
+Conditions represent the latest available observations of an object's state (see the [Kubernetes API conventions documentation][typical-status-properties] for more information).

 The `Conditions` field added to the `MemcachedStatus` struct simplifies the management of your CR's conditions.
 It:
 - Enables callers to add and remove conditions.